Alaska Yacht Cruises

 What will I see on my cruise?

 “The last frontier,” as Alaska is often called, is well-known for abundant wildlife, unspoiled wilderness and glistening glaciers.
 Aboard the Northern Explorer, keep your eye out for moose, caribou, dall sheep, grizzly bears, puffin, seals, humpback and killer whales, eagles and more.
 Your time on our Alaska yacht cruise will also introduce you to Alaska Native culture and gold rush history.
-And you’ll have your choice of diverse excursions, such as kayaking, fishing, hiking and beach combing, customized to your interests and abilities.
+And you’ll have your choice of diverse excursions, such as kayaking, fishing, hiking, glacier viewing, and beach combing, customized to your interests and abilities.

 When’s the best time to see whales?

 Whales make their northbound migration to Alaska beginning in February, so our summer cruise season is the perfect time to see these wondrous creatures.
 Humpback and minke whales, orcas, Pacific white-sided dolphins, and dall and harbor porpoises can all be seen in Alaska’s waters generally between June and early September.
+Learn more about whale watching.

 What should I wear?